artainmo/DevOps/cloud/README.md

 CloudFront's pricing differs across geographic regions.
 Number of requests are also billed.<br>
 Using private IPs instead of public IPs lowers costs and improves network performance.
 Staying in same AZ lowers costs too.

+With Savings Plan, instead of reserving instances you just commit to spending a certain amount of money per hour for the next 1 or 3 years.<br>
+With the EC2 savings plan you commit to usage of individual instance families in a region.<br>
+With the compute savings plan you don't need to commit to an instance family, region or compute option (EC2, Fargate, Lambda).
+Thus it is flexible.<br>
+The Machine Learning Savings plan is for ML services such as SageMaker.

+AWS Compute Optimizer reduces costs and improves performance by recommending optimal AWS resources and resources' configurations for your workloads.
+It uses ML to analyze resources' configurations and their utilization CloudWatch metrics.

+AWS Pricing Calculator helps estimate costs in the cloud.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>